CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 Minikube dashboard
 ```

-You might see that microgateway doesn't become available after a few minutes.
+You might see that the microgateway doesn't become available after a few minutes.
 In that case, see what went wrong by getting logs from the pod/container by:
 ```
 // i.e. kubectl logs deployment/DEPLOYMENT_NAME -c CONTAINER_NAME
 kubectl logs deployment/microgateway-dc -c microgateway